Pioneer staff reports

 - Member for

-The following cases were heard Oct.
-13 by Beltrami District Judge John G. Melbye: Zachary Adam Matthews, 18, of Bemidji was sentenced for felony third-degree burglary to 61 days in the Beltrami County Jail.
-Matthews has been credited with 61 days time served.
-He has been placed on five years supervised probation upon successful completion will result in a misdemeanor conviction.
-Matthews must pay a $1,000 fine, which may be done through community service.
-He has been ordered to pay $593.86 in restitution.
-The following cases were heard on Oct.
-15 by Beltrami District Judge Shari R.
+The following cases were heard Feb.
+23 by Beltrami District Judge Shari R. Schluchter: Elijah Carrillo, 18, of Cass Lake was convicted of felony motor vehicle theft and sentenced to 81 days in the Beltrami County Jail.
+Carrillo has been credited with 54 days time served.
+He has been placed on five years supervised probation upon which successful completion will result in a misdemeanor conviction.
+Carrillo must pay a $1,000 fine, which may be done through community service.
+The following cases were heard Feb.
+25 by Beltrami District Judge John G.

 Dehart graduated from University of St. Thomas ST. PAUL -- Emily J. Dehart, of Bemidji, recently graduated from the University of St. Thomas during the fall 2014 semester.
 Local students selected to Twin Cities dean's list MINNEAPOLIS -- Local students have been named to the 2014 fall semester dean's list at the University of Minnesota, Twin Cities, the university recently announced.

 Spikes book signing at Kat's Book Nook BEMIDJI -- Nigette M. Spikes, local author of the "Dictionary of Torture," will be available for a book-signing from 1 to 3 p.m.
 Feb.
 28 at Kat's Book Nook, 750 Paul Bunyan Drive NW.
 Spikes, a researcher and torture historian, relies on years of research to share a compilation of torture methods from around the world.